midcontract/contracts/docs/src/src/interfaces/IEscrowMilestone.sol/interface.IEscrowMilestone.md

 ## Errors
 ### Escrow__NoDepositsProvided
-Error for when no deposits are provided in a function call that expects at least one.
+Thrown when no deposits are provided in a function call that expects at least one.

 ```solidity